 To understand this profit and risk management relationship, this article first explains the eight different forms of business ownership.
 Next, risk assessment is evaluated to help the entrepreneur understand why one form of entity status may be superior to another.
 From there, tax consequences are explained.
 Finally, some general guidelines are presented to help the entrepreneur make an informed decision.

 This article is the 400th article posted to this site.
 There is a wealth of specific guidance related to any issue addressed by this article.
 Just type in the specific key word in the search field in the upper right column and get other articles related to the subject.
 Furthermore, this article is lengthy as the subject matter is in-depth and is a critical start-up decision.
 It affects the long-term success of any business operation.

-So to start, let’s look at the eight different forms of business ownership.
+To start, let’s look at the eight different forms of business ownership.

 - 1 Eight Different Forms of Business Ownership

 - 4 Tax Consequences

 - 6 Summary – Forms of Business Ownership